Bruce Dickinson: Personal life

-Dickinson married Erica "Jane" Barnett in 1984, and they divorced in 1987.
+Dickinson married Erica "Jane" Barnett in 1984 and they divorced in 1987.
 With his second wife, psychotherapist Patrice "Paddy" Bowden, he has three children.
 All three were born in the Chiswick area of London, where Dickinson lived for a few decades beginning in 1981.
 In 2020, it was reported that he and Bowden had separated earlier after almost 30 years of marriage.
 She died in an accident at her home in May 2020.
-As of May 2020 Dickinson lives in Paris, with his wife Leana Dolci who he married in late 2023.
+As of December 2023 Dickinson lives in Paris with his wife Leana Dolci whom he married in late 2023.

 Dickinson's son Austin was the lead singer in metalcore band Rise to Remain until their break-up in 2015, at which point he formed the alternative metal group As Lions.
 His other son Griffin, who previously worked as a stage carpenter for Iron Maiden during their tours, was the lead singer of melodic hardcore band SHVPES.
 Dickinson's cousin, Rob Dickinson, was the lead singer of alternative rock band Catherine Wheel and founded the American company Singer Vehicle Design.

 In an interview with Sarah Montague for BBC's HARDtalk in 2012, Dickinson agreed that he is a conservative and a Eurosceptic.
 Dickinson said in a 2018 interview with French magazine L'Obs that, despite residing mainly in France, he supported Brexit and voted for the UK to leave the EU during the 2016 referendum.
 In 2021, after the Withdrawal Agreement entered into force, Dickinson said he was angry that British musicians and performers were restricted from free travel through Europe.

 In 2015, Dickinson underwent seven weeks of chemotherapy and radiation therapy for a cancerous tumour found at the back of his tongue.
 Dickinson's medical team expected him to make a full recovery as the tumour was discovered in the early stages.
 On 15 May, Dickinson was given the all-clear by his specialists.